inhabitedtype/angstrom/README.md

 ## Usage

+Angstrom is written with network protocols and serialization formats in mind.
-Angstrom includes implementations of various RFCs in its source distribution, including an [HTTP parser][http] and a [JSON parser][json].
-Angstrom is written with network protocols and serialization formats in mind, so these are illustrative of real-world applications of the library.
+As such, the source distribution includes implementations of various RFCs, such as an [HTTP parser][http] and a [JSON parser][json].
+These parsers are illustrative of real-world applications of the library.

 [http]: https://github.com/inhabitedtype/angstrom/blob/master/rfcs/rFC2616.ml
 [json]: https://github.com/inhabitedtype/angstrom/blob/master/rfcs/rFC7159.ml

-However, it is an informal tradition for OCaml parser-combinator libraries to include in their READMEs a parser for a simple arithmetic expression language.
+However it is an informal tradition for OCaml parser-combinator libraries to include in their READMEs a parser for a simple arithmetic expression language.
 The code below implements a parser for such a language and computes the numerical result of the expression as parsing progresses.
 Because Angstrom is